MouseLand/facemap/README.md

 pip install git+https://github.com/soft-matter/pims.git
 ~~~~

-Now that ffmpeg and pims are installed, install FaceMap (all the other dependencies should be installed automatically):
+Now that ffmpeg and pims are installed, install FaceMap (all the other dependencies should be installed automatically with this command):
 ~~~~
 pip install FaceMap
 ~~~~